Faculty and Staff

-Head women’s counselor Tatiana DeWitt is a junior pursuing a degree in secondary education with a concentration in English.
+Head women’s counselor Tatiana DeWitt is a senior pursuing a degree in secondary education with a concentration in English.
 DeWitt has worked as a columnist for the Indiana Daily Student and served as the copy chief for the Arbutus yearbook in 2015-16.

 DeWitt attended HSJI twice during high school for both newspaper and yearbook and will return for her third year on staff with the institute.
 She says being a counselor has been one of the most rewarding experiences she has had at IU, and she looks forward to working with the next group of HSJI students.